Determining Forage Inventories with Pen and Paper

 Southwest New York Dairy, Livestock and Field Crops Program

-To calculate forage inventories is simple, but you'll need the following information:
+To calculate forage inventories is simple, and to do so, you'll need the following information:

 · Number of bales